gbaman/Light-painter/README.md

 - Use a remote shutter release cable or the timer on the camera to reduce shaking when you hit the shutter button.
 Most cameras come with at least a 10 second timer, use this.
 - If the image is too bright, drop the exposure compensation (maybe to -3EV or -4EV).
 - If possible, drop your ISO to as low as it can go, to reduce grain/noise in the image.
 - If all else fails, switch to full manual and play about with the settings.

+##Process
+1. Set your camera up on a tripod or solid object, enable timer and hit the shutter button to start the timer.
+2. Move into frame with your light painter and stand still with finger on the button.
+3. When the image starts, press the button and very slowly move the light painter to the right, keeping it horizontal and the same height the entire time.
+You must move the light painter at the same speed the entire time.
+Finding the correct speed will require experimenting (plus you can also change the delay parameter if need be).

 ##Results and feedback
 If you end up with any great photographs, I would love to see them!
 Tweet them to me!
 [Twitter](http://twitter.com/gbaman1).